-The clinical severity of CF symptoms is largely determined by the specific variants that an individual carries.
-Any individual who screens positive for CF should receive genetic counseling.
-Negative screening results reduce, but do not totally eliminate, the possibility that the individual is a CF carrier.
-A negative screening test only indicates that the individual does not carry any of the CF variants specifically tested for during the screening.
+The clinical severity of CF symptoms is largely determined by the specific variants mutations that an individual carries. -Any individual who screens positive for CF should receive genetic counseling.
+Negative screening results reduce, but do not totally eliminate, the possibility that the individual is a CF carrier.- A negative screening test only indicates that the individual does not carry any of the CF variants mutations specifically tested for during the screening.

-Due to the high prevalence of carriers of CF, ACOG and ACMG recommend that DNA screening for CF be made available to all individuals seeking preconception or prenatal care regardless of personal or family history for the disease or carrier status (ACOG, 2017[a], 2017[b]).
-The National Society of Genetic Counselors (NSGC) recommends that carrier testing for CF be provided to women of reproductive age, regardless of ancestry.
-The NSGC also recommends that prior to conception, "CF carrier testing should also be offered to any individual with a family history of CF and to partners of mutation carriers and people with CF" (Langfelder-Schwind, 2014).
+Due to the high prevalence of carriers of CF, ACOG and ACMG recommend that DNA screening for CF be made available to all individuals seeking preconception or prenatal care regardless of personal or family history for the disease or carrier status (ACOG, 2017[a], 2017[b]). -The National Society of Genetic Counselors (NSGC) recommends that carrier testing for CF be provided to women of reproductive age, regardless of ancestry.- The NSGC also recommends that prior to conception, "CF carrier testing should also be offered to any individual with a family history of CF and to partners of mutation carriers and people with CF" (Langfelder-Schwind, 2014).

-Because so many different variants in the CF gene have been identified, it is impractical to test for every known variant.
-In 2001, the ACMG Accreditation of Genetic Services Committee compiled a standard screening panel of 25 CF variants to screen for CF in the U.S. population (Grody et al, 2001).
-This 25-mutation test incorporated all CF-causing variants with an allele frequency of greater than or equal to 0.1 % in the general U.S. population.
-The test also included variant subsets shown to be sufficiently predominant in certain ethnic groups, such as African Americans and Ashkenazi Jews.
-The ACMG recommended that this standard panel of variants be used to provide the greatest panethnic detectability that can be performed practically.
-In the 2004 guidelines on CF Population Carrier Screening, the ACMG recommended using a panel that contains, at a minimum, 23 of the most common CF variants (Watson, 2004).
+Because so many different mutations in the CF gene have been identified, it is impractical to test for every known variant mutation.
+In 2001, the ACMG Accreditation of Genetic Services Committee compiled a standard screening panel of 25 CF variants mutations to screen for CF in the U.S. population (Grody et al, 2001).
+This 25-mutation test incorporated all CF-causing variants mutations with an allele frequency of greater than or equal to 0.1 % in the general U.S. population.
+The test also included variant mutation subsets shown to be sufficiently predominant in certain ethnic groups, such as African Americans and Ashkenazi Jews.
+The ACMG recommended that this